Philip Herbert, 4th Earl of Pembroke: Favourite of James I, 1603–1625

 When Montgomery had a noted quarrel with Henry Wriothesley, 3rd Earl of Southampton, after a game of tennis between the two in 1610, James stepped in to effect a reconciliation.
 Montgomery had a second violent quarrel, this time with Lord Howard de Walden, in 1617.
 He was to become notorious for his violent assaults, which were usually unprovoked, but he was invariably forgiven by the King.

 Montgomery took a keen interest in English colonial ventures, which were just taking off at this time, and was involved with several joint stock companies: he became a member of the council of the Virginia Company in 1612; was one of the original incorporators of the Northwest Passage Company in 1612; and became a member of the Honourable East India Company in 1614.

 Honours continued throughout the remainder of James' reign: Montgomery became keeper of the Palace of Westminster and St. James's Park in 1617; Lord Lieutenant of Kent in 1624; and finally, in December 1624, a member of the privy council.

+The Earl of Montgomery produced a masque entertainment at Elsyng Palace, Enfield, in December 1618, performed by male courtiers and attended by Lucy Russell, Countess of Bedford.
+The theme was a country wedding and George Goring played a farmer's son.
+According to Gerard Herbert, the masque was performed again at Theobalds for King James.